-Built over the River Wien, which runs underground in this part of the city, the market has two main alleyways: one dominated by restaurants, the other by food stores and stalls.
+Built over the River Wien, which runs underground in this part of the city, the market has two main alleyways…one dominated by restaurants, the other by food stores and stalls.

 Try then buy

-I used to take my kids in their pram, and stand owners would rush over to give them a free falafel or something sticky, sweet and definitely not found in your average Viennese supermarket.
+I used to take my kids in their prams, and stand owners would rush over to give them a free falafel or something sticky, sweet and definitely not found in your average Viennese supermarket.

-So as you wind your way past mountains of olives and octopus, prepare to be greeted with a stuffed pepper or a sliver of salami to taste.
+As you wind your way past mountains of olives and octopus, prepare to be greeted with a stuffed pepper or a sliver of salami to taste.

-The food stalls themselves are mainly a mix of local gourmet offerings and stalls featuring food and ingredients that trace their origins back to Ottoman cuisine, with a splash of India, the Americas, China and elsewhere thrown in for good measure.
+The food stalls themselves are mainly a mix of local gourmet offerings and stalls featuring food and ingredients that trace their origins back to Ottoman cuisine, with a splash of India, the Americas, China, and elsewhere thrown in for good measure.

-You’ll find row after row of Baklava (a sweet dish made from filo pastry) which has its roots in Roman cooking and the Topkapi Palace kitchens of Istanbul.
+You’ll find row after row of Baklava (a sweet dish made from filo pastry), which has its roots in Roman cooking and the Topkapi Palace kitchens of Istanbul.

 Stuffed dates jostle for space with exotic herbs, spices, pickles, dried fruits, and nuts.

-Even the innocent fruit and veg stalls hold a few surprises, like Indian snake fruit.
+And even the innocent fruit and veg stalls hold a few surprises, like Indian snake fruit.

 Cheese lover?
 Suffice to say my recovery from a Stilton addiction ended after I went to the Naschmarkt.

-The Naschmarkt is big on seafood too: sole and sturgeon, king crabs and catfish, organic salmon and Argentinian giant shrimps, to name but a few of the products on offer.
+The Naschmarkt is big on seafood too: sole and sturgeon, king crabs and catfish, organic salmon and Argentinian giant shrimps, to name but a few of the products typically on offer.

 The gourmet alleyway

 Although technically a food market, a sizeable minority of stands and locations are now places to eat.

 The Naschmarkt began life around the 1770s, mainly as a milk market, and located in front of a large aristocratic property outside the then city walls.

-Its big moment came in 1793, when the authorities declared that any fruit and vegetables not brought into Vienna along the Danube had to be traded at this location.
+The market’s big moment came in 1793, when the authorities declared that any fruit and vegetables not brought into Vienna along the Danube had to be traded at this location.
 Which had an inevitable impact on the value of a market stand.

 All of which sounds simple, but the phased transfer wasn’t fully completed until 1916.
-The pavilions have remained largely untouched since and the market completed its latest refit in 2015.
+The pavilions have remained largely untouched since, and the market completed its latest refit in 2015.